jungj0925/autoeq/README.md

 4. Delete custom presets by selecting the preset and clicking "Delete Custom."

 ### Spotify Integration
-- Ensure your Spotify account is logged in via the app's authentication process.
+- Log in to Spotify using the "Log in to Spotify" button.
-- The "Currently streaming" section displays the current track.
+- The "Currently streaming" section displays the current track and genre.
+- If Auto EQ is enabled, the EQ will automatically adjust based on the detected genre.

 ---